prathimacode-hub/Awesome_Python_Scripts/README.md

 **PyGamesScripts** - This repository would have all the wide range of games scripts that can programmed and developed using python.

+**ImageProcessingScripts** - This repository would indulge with all image processing scripts that would help in beautifying and transforming the images.

 If you worked on or want to initiate a unique project and share it with the world, you can do that here.
 Go through the contributing guidelines in [CONTRIBUTING](https://github.com/prathimacode-hub/Awesome_Python_Scripts/blob/main/Contributing_Guidelines.md)👩‍💻